afni/apaper_afni_proc/README.md

   processing, which is included in the draft supplements.
 This is a variation of Ex.
 2 that includes an output directory in BIDS-Derivative format.

+**Supplementary scripts:**
+* `pack*.tcsh*` : several of the above scripts run programs that create QC output;
+  these scripts pack up things like the QC images or QC HTML directories from a given output across all subjects and create a compressed tarball, which can be more easily moved around.

 ### Data description: rest FMRI (Ex.
 1, 3, 4 and supplements)